FriendsOfSymfony/FOSHttpCache/doc/symfony-cache-configuration.rst

 The ``symfony/http-kernel`` component provides a reverse proxy implemented completely in PHP, called `HttpCache`_.
-While it is certainly less efficient than using Varnish or Nginx, it can still provide considerable performance gains over an installation that is not cached at all.
+While it is certainly less efficient than using Varnish or NGINX, it can still provide considerable performance gains over an installation that is not cached at all.
 It can be useful for running an application on shared hosting for instance.